Guide to Cisco Live 2024

 I like having the option of walking to/from the convention.
 I usually try to find a hotel that’s within 15 minutes of the conference because I don’t like being tied to bus schedules when I can avoid it.
 That said, it’s nice to have options if the weather is uncooperative or you are just plain tired.
 This is less of specific advice than just something to think about when choosing your accommodations.

-For Cisco Live 2020 in Las Vegas, the only really short walk is from the Mandalay Bay or the Delano.
-However, both are already sold out as of this writing.
-The Luxor and Excalibur are a little bit more of a walk (20+ minutes), but they are covered and air-conditioned the whole way.
+For Cisco Live 2024 in Las Vegas, the only really short walk is from the Mandalay Bay or the Delano.
+I particularly like the Delano because you can take a right turn out of the elevator, cut through the parking garage, and find yourself at the convention center without having to walk through the casino.
+The Luxor and Excalibur are more of a walk (20+ minutes), but they are covered and air-conditioned the whole way.
 You can walk from the MGM Grand or New York New York, as well.
 It just takes longer.
+The tram between Mandalay Bay and the Excalibur will help, but only in the evening because it runs 10am to midnight.
 Most of the rest of the hotels will require a bus.
-Myself, I’m planning to stay at the nearby Fairfield Inn because they have a shuttle, it’s less expensive than everything except the Luxor, and I prefer Marriott properties.

 Session Registration